oci-hpc/oci-openfoam-workshop/Documentation/Command Line.md

 <p></p>

 1. Notice that an ocihpc stack configuration file named "config.json" was generated when you initialized the IntelWorkshop stack.
 This is a JSON file.
-Open the file for editing, e.g. with "nano config.json", and populate the values with your own stack deployment parameters.
+Open the file for editing, e.g. with "nano config.json", and populate the values with your own deployment parameters.
 The contents will appear similar to the following code snippet.

 <pre>
     {